bclee2/get-and-clean-data/CodeBook.md

 Units of measurements: (I looked everywhere for information on units but had no luck.
 There is some sort of normalization being done.
 It sounds like rebasing the numbers, but again it isn't very clear.
-See below) Features are normalized and bounded within [-1,1]
+See below) Features are normalized and bounded within [-1,1].
+The values in each of the 79 fields is the mean of the means/standard deviations of all observations for a given subject and activity combination.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable: